Google Ads for Ecommerce: The 2026 Statistics That Actually Matter

 Why this matters to you: a business that large, growing that fast, does not sit still.
 It is the reason Performance Max, AI Overviews, and automated bidding keep reshaping the account you log into.
 The platform is evolving because the money behind it demands it.

-Costs and benchmarks: what a click and a conversion cost in 2026
+What does a Google Ads click and conversion cost in 2026?

 Across all industries in WordStream's 2026 Google Ads benchmarks (data covering April 2025 to March 2026, from 13,474 US search campaigns):